 OCFL and its inventory structure are designed to support and capture the following file operations that create OCFL versions, regardless of whether optional features, such as deduplication, are used.
 OCFL is not concerned with the process of creating versions but only the final outcome in terms of the differences with the previous version that need to be recorded and preserved.

 Previous versions of an object should be considered immutable since the composition of later versions of an object may be dependent on them.
-In addition, the assumtion of immutability ensures that copies of different versions of an object remain cosistent with each other, avoiding issues with identifying canonicity and reconcilitation.
+In addition, the assumption of immutability ensures that copies of different versions of an object remain consistent with each other, avoiding issues with identifying canonicity and reconciliation.